-Our board of directors has authorized us, from time to time, to repurchase various of our senior subordinated notes in open market purchases or privately negotiated transactions.
-The decision to repurchase our senior subordinated notes is dependent upon prevailing market conditions, our liquidity position, applicable limitations in any agreements to which we are a party, and other factors.
-Currently, the credit agreement governing our senior secured credit facilities allows us to purchase at least \$25.0 million of our debt securities per calendar year, subject to increase based on availability under senior secured credit facilities.
-We did not repurchase any of our senior subordinated notes in open market purchases or privately negotiated transactions in 2012.
+Our board of directors has authorized us, from time to time, to repurchase various of our 8.375% Notes in open market purchases or privately negotiated transactions.
+The decision to repurchase our 8.375% Notes is dependent upon prevailing market conditions, our liquidity position, applicable limitations in any agreements to which we are a party, and other factors.
+Currently, the credit agreement governing our senior secured credit facilities allows us to purchase at least \$50.0 million of our debt securities per calendar year, subject to increase based on availability under our senior secured credit facilities.